avigad/mathematics_in_lean_source/source/basic_skills.rst

 You still see the incremental progress by placing the cursor after a comma in any list of rewrites.

-Another trick is that we can declare variables once and outside an example or theorem.
+Another trick is that we can declare variables once and forall outside an example or theorem.
 When Lean sees them mentioned in the statement of the theorem, it includes them automatically.